2k0v11/ML_PROJECTS/README.md

 Contributions are welcome!
 Please submit a pull request if you'd like to add a new model, improve documentation, or fix any issues.

-Feel free to fork, star, and contribute to this repository.
-Happy learning! 🚀🤖📊